 “Redundancy Was a Blessing in Disguise”

 However, it wasn’t all plain sailing for Iantha, as mass redundancies caused her to leave Marie Clare.
 However, it turned out to be a blessing in disguise.
 “I had to have a major re-think, and so, I decided to move away from the corporate world and set up on my own, forming PicStudio.

 Bringing together all the skills I learned along the way, I’ve turned something that was out of my control to my advantage”.
 PicStudio now serves clients with all their beauty marketing needs, creating branding, content, videos and complete marketing strategies.

 Get Your Beauty Career Started With an OCA Make-up Course

 Iantha’s story is one that perfectly demonstrates just how many career paths there are in the beauty industry, with training and experience all that stand in the way.
-The good news is that learning the necessary skills is easier than it’s ever been thanks to CPD-accredited short courses online from OCA.
+The good news is that learning the necessary skills is easier than it’s ever been, thanks to CPD-Endorsed short courses online from OCA.